logichen/Deforming-the-Loss-Surface/README.md

 # Deforming the Loss Surface
-Source code of the paper "Deforming the Loss Surface"
+Code for the paper "Deforming the Loss Surface"
 ## Requirements

 - python **>=3.7**